Server Setup

 Server Setup Guide

-Configure Movies/TV/Kids destinations, optional 4K splits, and TV multi-drive priority.
+Configure media destinations, torrent-client folders, optional 4K splits, and TV multi-drive priority.

 Definitions of Media Locations